MonteTW/bcit-linux/README.md

 - `--ssh-keys` is the tag referring the SSH key you want to use to connect the droplet, add SSH ID behind.
 - `--user-data-file`  is the tag referring the yaml file you want to use to configure your new droplets, add the file path of your yaml file behind.
 - `--wait` Tells `doctl` to wait for the Droplets to finish deployment before accepting new commands.
-Add
 - `new-droplet-name1` add the new droplet names to the end of the command line.
 If you want to create multiple droplets just add many different droplet names behind.

 # Create a config file to automate build the connection to the new droplet